hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: January 30, Monday

+**Today's Progress**: The hangman game is working.
+Winning and losing conditions have been added.
+The output looks a lot better.
+Now, I want to add fetching random english words from an API.
+I'll probably use the [Pearson API](http://developer.pearson.com/apis/dictionaries#/) and fetch it with [Hyper](https://hyper.rs/).

+**Thoughts**: This small game only scratches the surface of what makes Rust a great language.
+I want to try if concurrency is handled similarly to Go but I lack an idea where it shows off.

+**Link(s) to work**: [Hyper](https://hyper.rs/)

 ### Day 20: January 29, Sunday

 **Today's Progress**: I managed to simplify my algorith a lot.
 I now only store the already guessed characters in a `HashSet`.
 The solution string is obiviously immutable.
 Other than that, I always convert everything to uppercase now.